Ashraful2425/Fingerprint-recognition/README.md

 - $ tree --dirsfirst --filelimit 10
 - .
 - ├── dataset
-- │   ├── with_mask [690 entries]
+- │   ├──
-- │   └── without_mask [686 entries]
+- │   └──
 - ├── examples
 - │   ├── example_01.png
 - │   ├── example_02.png
 - │   └── example_03.png
-- ├── face_detector
+- ├── fingerprint_detector
 - │   ├── deploy.prototxt
 - │   └── res10_300x300_ssd_iter_140000.caffemodel
-- ├── detect_mask_image.py
+- ├── detect_fingerprint_image.py
-- ├── detect_mask_video.py
+- ├── detect_fingerprint_video.py
-- ├── mask_detector.model
+- ├── fingerprint_detector.model
 - ├── plot.png
-- └── train_mask_detector.py
+- └── train_fingerprint_detector.py
-- 5 directories, 10 files

-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
+The dataset/ directory contains the data described in fingerprint detection dataset” section.

-Three image examples/ are provided so that you can test the static image face mask detector.

-We’ll be reviewing three Python scripts in this tutorial:

-- train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
-A training history plot.png containing accuracy/loss curves is also produced
-- detect_mask_image.py: Performs face mask detection in static images
-- detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream

-In the next two sections, we will train our face mask detector.
+In the next two sections, we will train our fingerprint detector.

-## E   TRAINING THE COVID-19 FACE MASK DETECTION
+## E   TRAINING THE FINGERPRINT DETECTION

-We are now ready to train our face mask detector using Keras, TensorFlow, and Deep Learning.
+We are now ready to train our fingerprint detector using Keras, TensorFlow, and Deep Learning.

 From there, open up a terminal, and execute the following command: